SachinMosambe/UNVEILING-STRATEGIC-TRENDS-IN-12-MONTH-ELECTRONICS-SALES-DATA/README.md

 What product sold the most?
 Why do you think it sold the most?
 Data Source

-sales_data.csv: The main dataset containing sales transactions for the 12-month period.
+sales_data.csv: The main dataset containing sales transactions for the 12 months.
 Project Files

 sales_analysis.ipynb
 Jupyter Notebook containing the data cleaning, analysis, and visualization code.
-README.md: This file, providing an overview of the project.
+README.md: This file, provides an overview of the project.
 Getting Started

 Clone the Repository: